shudson01/testREPO/README.md

 what is currently needed for the Knewton integration and may need to be expanded to meet the needs of other adaptive engines.

 The Apiary doc:
 The "apiary.apib" file may be viewed with a text editor, but it is intended to be viewed via Apiary.
+You can only link Apiary to a GitHub repository (stash is not yet supported).

 To view/edit using Apiary:
 1. go to "https://apiary.io/"
 2. choose "Quick start with GitHub"